Anh-Thuong-Vo/arraylist-and-linklist-br34ux/worksheet.md

 ## Review
 1. In your own words, explain what an ArrayList is.
+It is a collection of elements that can be adjusted in size after initialization
 2. In your own words, explain what a LinkedList is.
 How is it different from an ArrayList?
+A linked list is a collection of elements with the difference being the concepts of nodes being implemented.

 ## Exploration